 What’s Your Favorite Business Book?

-Did I miss any of your picks for the best business books to read in 2023?
-Keep in mind that while most of these books I’ve reviewed are available for purchase on Amazon, there are also plenty of websites out there that offer free books to download online—many of which communicate similar ideas, insights and actionable advice to take your business to the next level this year.
+Did I miss any of your picks for the best business books to read in 2024?
+Keep in mind that while most of these books I’ve reviewed are available for purchase on Amazon, there are also plenty of websites out there that offer free books to download online—many of which communicate similar ideas, insights, and actionable advice to take your business to the next level this year.

 If I missed one (or two) of your favorites, comment below telling me: